howerj/forth-cpu/readme.md

 The H2 CPU behaves very similarly to the [J1][] CPU, and the [J1 PDF][] can be read in order to better understand this processor.
-The processor is 16-bit with instructions taking a single clock cycle (except stores, which consist of a store followed by a drop which has to be inserted by the assembler).
+The processor is 16-bit with instructions taking a single clock cycle.

 The CPU has the following state within it: